-Buzko Legal is the data controller of the Personal Data it processes, and is therefore responsible for ensuring that the systems and processes it uses are compliant with data protection laws, to the extent applicable to us, including the European Union General Data Protection Regulation (“GDPR”).
+Buzko Krasnov is the data controller of the Personal Data it processes, and is therefore responsible for ensuring that the systems and processes it uses are compliant with data protection laws, to the extent applicable to us, including the European Union General Data Protection Regulation (“GDPR”).

 1. Information Collection